In this blog we detail the reasons why you need to use a creative management platform (CMP).

 Now let’s explore the different elements of a CMP in a little bit more detail…

 Sounds simple enough?
-But at the heart of all creative management platforms is usually a WYSIWYG design tool to create HTML5 banners.
+But at the heart of all creative management platforms is usually a WYSIWYG design tool to create HTML5 display advertising.

 In some cases, you’ll begin thinking mobile first, or you might be more adventurous with your banner template.
 The choice is yours.
 With intuitive interfaces and the ability to upload all campaign media into a CMP, you can create ads without the need for expert skills.